jevko/writing/2023-07-23-revelation.md

 }
 </style>

-**Lambda Calculus can be reduced down to 4 primitive operations.**
+**Lambda calculus can be reduced down to 4 primitive operations.**

-The syntax for lambda calculus stripped down to these 4 operations is defined as follows:
+First, let's define a simplified grammar for a lambda calculus term that captures these operations syntactically:

 ```
 term ::= abstraction